clipman/klipper-on-android/README.md

     - `/home/android/octo4a/serialpipe` is the serial port you need to use in your `printer.cfg`
 - Make the serial device accessible to Klipper:
     ```bash
-    sudo chmod 777 /dev/ttyACM0
-    # or
-    sudo chmod 777 /dev/ttyUSB0
-    # or
     sudo chmod 777 /home/android/octo4a/serialpipe
     ```
 - Install the init and xterm scripts from this gist: